"*" indicates required fields

 The Most Dangerous Drug: Fentanyl

-Complicating the matter further is the fact that fentanyl is often mixed with other substances.
-Fentanyl already tops the list of the ten most dangerous drugs.
-Combining it with drugs like heroin and cocaine compounds the risk and danger.
-Recent data points to around 40% of cocaine overdoses involving fentanyl and about one-third of fentanyl overdoses involving heroin.
+The danger is compounded by the fact that fentanyl is often mixed with other drugs.
+Already considered one of the ten most dangerous substances, combining fentanyl with heroin, cocaine, or other drugs greatly increases the risk of overdose.
+Current data shows that approximately 40% of cocaine overdoses involve fentanyl, while about one-third of fentanyl overdoses also involve heroin.

 Other Categories of Drugs in the Top 10